ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 These instructions will walk you through installing the required Data Science software stack for {{ COURSE_CODE }}.
 Before starting, ensure that your laptop meets the minimum requirements:

-- Runs the latest version of Windows 11 available for your system.
+- Runs the latest version of Windows 10 or 11 available for your system.
     - Currently enrolled UBC students with a valid CWL account [qualify for one license of Windows 11 Education](https://it.ubc.ca/services/desktop-print-services/software-licensing/windows-education).
 - Can connect to networks via a wireless connection.
 - Has at least 25 GB disk space available.